palle-k/GVRSCNRenderer/README.md

 ## Installation

-Installation using CocoaPods from the Spec repository is currently unavailable, as static libraries are required, which are incompatible with Swift Pods.
-The pod will be made available when CocoaPods 1.4 is released, which adds support for static swift libraries.

 To import this library using CocoaPods right now, update to 1.4 using `gem install cocoapods --pre` and add it as a development pod:

 ```ruby